texonica/company-dashboard/memory-bank/activeContext.md

 - Additional metrics to include in the leadgen visualizations
 - Best approach for data aggregation in monthly view mode
 - Integrating ClickUp tasks with project management workflow
+- Rate limiting strategy implementation for AITable and ClickUp APIs

 ## Open Questions
 - What is the most efficient way to import and parse Xolo CSV data?